azevedorafael/frontend-nanodegree-arcade-game/README.md

 ![Arrow Keys](images/arrow-keys.png)

-Your goal is to reach the **item** floating in the water, but be careful, you don't know hot to swim!
+Your goal is to reach the **item** floating in the water, but be careful, you don't know how to swim!

 ![Key](images/Key.png) ![Gem Blue](images/Gem-Blue.png) ![Gem Green](images/Gem-Green.png) ![Gem Orange](images/Gem-Orange.png) ![Star](images/Star.png)